Saturday, September 22, 2012

 Circles within circles.
 When I'd refuelled in Puntarenas, I was concerned about putting too much diesel into the tank because I wanted the boat to be as light as possible for when it is later hauled out of the water on my return to Puntarenas.
 The reason for this is that the Travelift at the Yacht Club is at its upper weight limit for hauling my boat.
 So I kept the last 20 gallons of fuel in my jerry jugs on deck, to be used as needed.
 Since leaving Puntarenas, to help blow out the carbon and crud which has built up in the engine over the previous months, I've been running the engine at around 2600 - 2800 rpm rather than my usual 2200 - 2400 rpm.
 This uses a disproportionate amount of additional fuel for the speed gained.
 I'd also been using the engine exclusively, without any opportunity for sailing.
 But I ought to have been keeping track of my fuel consumption, as I usually do.
 At the very least, I should have simply put more of my jerry jug fuel into the tank along the way.
 It emphasises the importance of sticking to one’s regular routines.

 When the engine stopped and after unfurling the genoa, the first thing I did was check the primary fuel filter housing.
 As suspected, it only had a small amount of fuel remaining in it.
 With a marine engine, curing this out-of-fuel problem is not a simple matter of putting more fuel into the tank and starting up the engine, as it is with a car.
 The fuel system must also have the air bled out of the fuel lines all the way from the fuel tank to the engine.
 I put 10 gallons of diesel into the tank.
 I restarted the siphon effect in the line from the tank to the primary filter by sucking out the air (diesel fuel doesn't taste very good) to get the fuel to flow.
 I filled the secondary filter housing with fuel.
 I then bled the air out of the secondary filter on the engine.
 But the hard part was bleeding out the air from the fuel injection pump.
 The engine was hot, and the bleed screw on this pump is behind hot pipes and hoses and is hard to reach at the best of times.
 All the while, I was keeping an eye on the boat's position relative to the shore, via the radar.
 I was not at my most relaxed, particularly as it was very difficult to get my spanners to the necessary places on the fuel pump.
-I was hot, pouring with sweat and quite anxious.
+I was hot, pouring with s

 However, I finally managed it and completed the bleeding process up to the injectors on the engine.
 And best of all, the engine then started at first attempt.
 It was a big relief that the boat didn't drift towards shore.
 It just remained a similar distance away for the hour it took me to complete the refuelling and bleeding process.
 Once underway and back on course, I put the remaining 10 gallons of diesel into the tank.
 Although I'd lost an hour, I still managed to get into the anchorage at Golfito before dark.